dr4iota/dr4iota.github.io/privacy.md

 ## Children’s privacy

-Fantastic Fractals is not directed to children under 13 (or the age required by your jurisdiction).
+Our applications are not directed to children under 13 (or the age required by your jurisdiction).
 We do not knowingly collect personal data from children.
 If you believe a child has provided personal data, please contact us to remove it.

 ## Security